syncfusion-content/wpf-docs/wpf/Wizard/Data-binding.md

 {

-pageitems.Add(new Model { Title = "XML Developer's Guide", Content = "An indepth look at creating applications with XML."});
+items.Add(new Model { Title = "XML Developer's Guide", Content = "An in-depth look at creating applications with XML."});

-pageitems.Add(new Model { Title = "Midnight Rain", Content = "A former architect battles corporate zombies, an evil sorceress, and her own childhood to become queen of the world."});
+items.Add(new Model { Title = "Midnight Rain", Content = "A former architect battles corporate zombies, an evil sorceress, and her own childhood to become queen of the world."});

-pageitems.Add(new Model { Title = "Oberon's Legacy", Content = "In postapocalypse England, the mysterious agent known only as Oberon helps to create a new life for the inhabitants of London.
-Sequel to Maeve Ascendant."});
+items.Add(new Model { Title = "Oberon's Legacy", Content = "In post apocalypse England, the mysterious agent known only as Oberon helps to create a new life for the inhabitants of London."});

-pageitems.Add(new Model { Title = "Lover Birds", Content = "When Carla meets Paul at an ornithology conference, tempers fly as feathers get ruffled."});
+items.Add(new Model { Title = "Lover Birds", Content = "When Carla meets Paul at an ornithology conference, tempers fly as feathers get ruffled."});

-pageitems.Add(new Model { Title = "Science Fiction", Content = "After an inadvertant trip through a Heisenberg Uncertainty Device, James Salway discovers the problems of being quantum."});
+items.Add(new Model { Title = "Science Fiction", Content = "After an inadvertant trip through a Heisenberg Uncertainty Device, James discovers the problems of being quantum."});

 }